Site logo

 3. On the next day, Typasius declined to accept the gold from Maximianus, and declared himself to be a soldier of Christ.
 He promised the emperor that if he was allowed to serve Christ, the imperial armies would overwhelm their enemies in forty days on all fronts.
 Maximianus put Typasius under guard.

-4. On the next day, the Berbers were routed by Maximianus, and within forty Roman victories were reported from all provinces where wars were waged.
+4. On the next day, the Berbers were routed by Maximianus, and within forty days Roman victories were reported from all provinces where wars were being waged.
 The emperor Maximianus gave Typasius an honourable discharge from the army.
 Typasius returned home and built a monastery for himself on his land.

 II.
 1. After some years, Maximianus forgot the divine favours granted to him and sent to Africa the edict ordering the persecution of Christians.
 Typasius was conducted before Claudius, the dux of Mauretania Caesariensis.